 What side effects may I notice from receiving GLASSIA?

 Pain at the injection site, fever, dizziness, headache, drowsiness, numb/tingling skin, and muscle aches may occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
-This medication is made from human blood.
-There is a very small chance that you may get infections from this medication (including viral infections such as hepatitis, parvovirus B19), even though careful screening of blood donors, special manufacturing processes, and many tests are all used to reduce this risk.
-Discuss the benefits and risks of treatment with your doctor.
-Tell your doctor right away if you develop any signs of hepatitis or other infection, including fever that doesn't go away, sore throat that doesn't go away, nausea/vomiting that doesn't stop, stuffy nose, unusual tiredness, unusual drowsiness, joint pain, stomach/abdominal pain, yellowing eyes/skin, dark urine.
 A very serious allergic reaction to this drug is rare.
-However, stop receiving the drug and seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: hives, rash, itching/swelling (especially of the face/tongue/throat), chest tightness, severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Where should I keep GLASSIA?

 Different brands of this medication have different storage requirements.
 Ask your pharmacist how to store your brand.
 Do not freeze.
 After mixing this drug, do not refrigerate.
 Use the mixed drug within 3 hours.
 Discard any unused portion.
-Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.